Are you ready for my ultimate decluttering hack? How about a list of 10 minute decluttering tasks you can do right now to cut that clutter for good?

 - Set up an account in Icloud to send and organize your photos.

-Decluttering Task #5 Email clean-out (10 minutes)
+Decluttering Task #5 Email clean-out (10 minutes each)

 It is amazing how quickly an email account can fill up with spam and useless clutter.
 Here too I try to spend a few minutes each week or day even to keep on top of things.
 Then on Sundays, I will spend even more time cleaning things out.